 Tip #4: Create a study plan

-When it comes to how to prepare students for English proficiency tests, keep in mind that these exams typically have four parts: reading, listening, speaking, and writing.
-So, how can you prepare for all of these in a span of weeks or months?
+When it comes to preparing students for English proficiency tests, remember that these exams typically have four parts: reading, listening, speaking, and writing.
+So, how can you prepare your students for all of these skills in a short period?

 Tip #5: Take a course on strategies for teaching English proficiency test prep